1655653/VICrime-Visual-Analytics-Project/README.md

 In order to retrieve the dataset and in general all external file used, the user must download the project folder, run ```python -m http.server``` and then start the index.html.
 Enjoy!

-A  very detailed description of the project has been produced [here](report.pdf)
+A  very detailed description of the project has been produced [here](report.pdf) But if you are in a hurry, [here](slide.pdf) there is the short version.

 ## Authors